disneystreaming/smithy4s/modules/docs/markdown/04-codegen/01-customisation/14-managing-code-size.md

 Let's say you decided to build a service that uses [AWS Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/sdk-general-information-section.html) to detect sentiment in text provided by the user.

-You start with the [smithy4s.g8 template](https://github.com/disneystreaming/smithy4s.g8/), and, following the [documentation](01-aws.md), instruct Smithy4s plugin to generate you a client SDK for Comprehend:
+You start with the [smithy4s.g8 template](https://github.com/disneystreaming/smithy4s.g8/), and, following the [AWS support documentation](../../03-protocols/03-aws/01-aws.md), instruct Smithy4s plugin to generate you a client SDK for Comprehend:

 ```scala
     smithy4sAwsSpecs ++= Seq(AWS.comprehend)